YaserBahrami/TheMovieDB/README.md

 ### 4. **Localization**
 - Add support for multiple languages to make the app accessible to users around the world.

+### 5. **Third-Party Dependencies**
+- If I had more time, I would avoid using third-party libraries like SDWebImage and SnapKit, opting for native solutions instead.

 ## License